rsdoiel/rsdoiel.github.io/resume.md

 Contact: rsdoiel@gmail.com

 My interests bridge both my background in Computer Science and the Humanities.
 Between 1992 and 2015 I was involved in designing, implementing, and maintaining custom content management systems as well as integrating those systems with off the shelf software like Wordpress.
 I have enjoyed building RESTful/JSON APIs for new and legacy systems against data stores such as MySQL, MongoDB and Redis.
 I enjoy diving deeply into a problem and working through solutions that have measurable results.
-In Spring 2015 I my focus changed to software systems used by academic libaries.
+In Spring 2015 my focus changed to software systems used by academic and research libraries.

 I am most comfortable in a Unix environment but have worked in others in the past (e.g. CPM, DOS, Windows  1.x - 95 and Prime Information).
-I have written and maintained software in many languages over the course of my career (e.g. NodeJS/JavaScript, Go, PHP, Python, SQL, Perl, Java, Lisp, C, InfoBasic, Pascal) .
+I have written and maintained software in many languages over the course of my career (e.g. C, Go, Groovy, InfoBasic, Java, Lisp, NodeJS/JavaScript, Pascal, Perl, PHP, Python, SQL).
 Currently I am broadening my experience in functional programming by refreshing my knowledge of Common Lisp.
 I have experience implementing and running services in cloud based virtual machines.
 I commonly build software to run on both Intel and ARM processors.

 ## Technical Skills